senx/warp10-ext-arrow/README.md

  * a LIST of two items: custom metadata (a MAP), and field vectors (a MAP of LIST of same size),
  * a LIST containing either GTS or GTSENCODER.

-In the last case, the arrow schema has an additional column for classnames, and one additional column per label key.
-In the other case, metadata are wrapped into a JSON string of the custom metadata.
+In the last case, the arrow schema has an additional column for classnames, and one additional column per label/attribute key.
+In the other cases, metadata are wrapped into a JSON string of the custom metadata.

 <pre>
 ARROW->    // Decode an Arrow stream (BYTES).